ssophiee/Sirius/README.md

 # Text analysis
-In this project users’ comments were analyzed, the most frequent words were identified and visualized as a tag cloud
+In this project users’ comments from the charitable organization were analyzed, the most frequent words were identified and visualized as a tag cloud